aodn/python-aodntools/aodntools/timeseries_products/Documentation/Hourly_timeseries.md

 - `LONGITUDE(INSTRUMENT)`: LONGITUDE per instrument.
 - `NOMINAL_DEPTH(INSTRUMENT)`: nominal depth per instrument, from the input file’s variable NOMINAL_DEPTH or global attribute instrument_nominal_depth.

-The global metadata will be a set of IMOS standard attributes, and specific standard attributes concatenated from input file attributes

-Product files will be made available via the AODN THREDDS server, and regularly updated to include new data.

 ### Attributes